 "We're a unit, we stay together no matter what," said tournament MVP and co-captain Lauren Paiva after took home the Division III girls basketball team state title on Saturday, in a 52-32 win over Central High School, the only team to have defeated Middletown in the regular season.
 That loss occurred in February on Central's home court.
 It was a bitter pill to swallow for the Islander team or "unit," as they call themselves.
 Looking back, and speaking to members of the team, it may have been the best thing for them.

-Galvanized, they went on to dismantle Davies Career and Technical High School in their regular season finale, and then faced that same Davies team in their first playoff game earlier this week.
+Galvanized, they went on to dismantle Davies Career and Technical High School in their , and then faced that same Davies team in their earlier this week.
 Davies took it to Middletown in arguably the Islanders' worst performance of the season.
 It was a win nonetheless and the Islanders advanced to face Central once more.